Parent page: Working with File-based Component Libraries

 - Use Color - enable to allow the library report to contain elements in color for either word or web documents.

-Configure the report settings then click OK.
-If you have opted to have the report opened after generation, this will happen provided you have either Microsoft Word (if generating a Doc style report), or your default browser (if generating an HTML style report).
+After clicking OK the report will be generated.
+If you have opted to have the report opened after generation, this will happen provided you have either Microsoft Word (if generating a Doc style report), or Microsoft Internet Explorer (if generating a HTML style report) installed on your computer.

 Component Rule Checker